18F/unit-testing-node/_pages/components/config.md

 `githubApiBaseUrl` and `slackApiBaseUrl`, and update the `configData.rules` member by either:

-- directly updating the existing `rules` member to have a `channelNames` field
+- Directly updating the existing `rules` member to have a `channelNames` field
-- calling `configData.rules.push` to add a new member with `channelNames` field defined
+- Calling `configData.rules.push` to add a new member with `channelNames` field defined

-Do not worry about the duplicated code and data for now.
+Don't worry about the duplicated code and data for now.
 We will address this in a later step.

 ## Testing and implementing the remaining functions